Resume

 Shirley Ryan Ability Lab, February 2024 - Present

-Liaison between clinicians and IT department to design enhancements for electronic medical record (EMR) workflow with completion of usability studies and research to analyze efficacy of innovative designs
+Liaison between clinicians and IS department to design enhancements for electronic medical record (EMR) workflow with completion of usability studies and research to analyze efficacy of innovative designs

 Staff Speech-Language Pathologist